 - Business projects that IBA consider are viable.

-- Land acquisition or agriculture projects that the ILC consider are viable.
+- Land acquisition or agriculture projects that the ILSC consider are viable.

 - Projects that align with one of the four following categories: